 Ever since Narendra Modi became the Prime Minister of India, Mohan—my younger brother is a changed man.
 Previously, I never saw him so animated about anything, he just plodded along, did his work, and took care of his small family.
 But right after the recent general elections, when it became clear that Mr. Modi would be the undisputed leader of the largest democracy in the world, Mohan’s demeanor has undergone a drastic change.
 He became more animated, more vocal, and more optimistic.

 During our weekly Skype conversation between Mohan in Bangalore and me in North Carolina, I could sense his exuberance.
 It was right after the election results were announced.
 Mohan said, “Modi ji deserved to win.
 He worked very hard.
-Travelled the length and breadth of the country, millions of kilometers, so many speeches, in the end his throat became scratchy, poor man.”
-His face assumed a pained look, as if he too suffered the long days along with the Great Leader.
+Traveled the length and breadth of the country, millions of kilometers, so many speeches, in the end, his throat became scratchy, poor man.”
+His face assumed a pained look as if he too suffered the long days along with the Great Leader.

 I said, “I don’t know if our channels show that.”

 He said, “I know, I know, your American channels…hmmm…they cover only shootings and stuff, not such momentous international events.
 Not to worry, not to worry, I’ll send you the link, it will be on YouTube, surely, yes, yes.”

 Next week, Mohan asked, “So, did you see the ceremony?
 What a splendid event, ha?
 So many people, the who is who of India, the Ambanis, the Birlas, the Mahindras, film stars, poets, writers, scientists, leaders from neighboring countries, great show or what!”